-The Honorable Society of King's Inns ("King's Inns") submits this document in response to the Legal Services Regulatory Authority ("LSRA") letter of 7th December 2022 requesting information and seeking King's Inns views on issues put forward by LSRA as part of a general consultation on admission policies of the legal professions.
+The Honorable Society of King's Inns ("King's Inns") submits this document in response to the Legal Services Regulatory Authority ("LSRA") executive's e-mailed request of 14 December 2023.
+The request is set out in Questions for the Honorable Society of King's Inns LSRA Annual Report on Admission Policies of Legal Profession 2023 and a General Consultation Notice by which the LSRA seeks submissions in respect of the admission policies of the legal professions.